kohactive/middleman-router/README.md

 end
 ```

 This will avoid trying to match the url `/services` to `services/index.html`.
-This is useful wen you don't have index files for a subdirectory.
+This is useful when you don't have index files for a subdirectory.

 **query params**